grafana/plugin-validator/README.md

         If set, the checksum of the plugin archive will be checked against this value.
 MD5 and SHA256 are supported.
   -analyzer string (optional)
         If set, only an specific analyzer and it's dependencies will run.
+  -severity string (optional)
+        If used, it will set the severity of the analyzer (it has the highest priority).

 ```